alexlawrence/reznik/README.md

 #reznik

-Tool to generate and analyze [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module dependency lists.
+Tool to analyze [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) structures and dependencies.

 ###Why

-When using the Async Module Definition there are mainly two possibilities for production environments:
+When using the Async Module Definition there are two main possibilities for production environments:

 * Load each required script asynchronously with the help of script loaders such as [require.js](http://requirejs.org/)
 * Use tools such as the [r.js](https://github.com/jrburke/r.js) optimizer on build time to combine all scripts into one big file or predefined bundles

-Both strategies work perfectly fine and have their own use cases.
+Both strategies work perfectly fine. reznik was written to fit another use case.
-However with reznik you can extend your application to load any AMD module and all its dependencies **synchronously**.
+The goal is to be able to resolve all script dependencies for runtime combining on the server side.
+Whenever a page of an application requests a script all its dependencies can be included.

 ###Features

 The module runs in node.js and generates lists of all existing AMD modules and their dependencies.
 This is done by evaluating each JavaScript file in a given structure and intercepting the *define()* and *require()* calls.
 The generation is meant to be done on build time or on deployment of an application.
-Whenever a component requests a JavaScript all its dependencies can be read from the list and can implicitly be included.
-How exactly this is implemented depends on your application stack.

 Additional features:

-* Code analysis to check for missing modules, circular dependencies and invalid module ids
+* Code analysis to check for missing modules and circular dependencies
 * Flattened module lists to see implicit dependencies
 * Inverted module lists for dependency analysis
 * JSON, dot and plain text output